 RoboCupJunior USA Soccer

-In the soccer competition, teams of two or more students design and program two robots to play soccer against an opposing pair of robots.
+In the soccer competition, teams of two to four* students design and program two robots to play soccer against an opposing pair of robots.
 The robots are fully autonomous and use sensors to find and kick the ball into their opponent's goal.

 Teams have a choice of using two attacking robots or an attacker teamed with a goalie.
 Students may use any technology they choose, so long as the robots meet the competition's design guidelines, such as size and weight.

 Robots vary in sophistication, and many use a variety of sensors including inertial measurement unit sensors (IMUs), rangefinders, reflectance or RGB sensors, and rotary encoders.